This article originally appeared on VICE Serbia

-Ana Jovcic: My sight has never been good—I don't remember certain objects clearly, but I do remember colors, my parents' faces, and my sister.
-I don't remember what, for example, the color turquoise looks like but I have relatively strong memories of basic colors like red and blue.
+Ana Jovcic: My sight has never been good – I don't remember certain objects clearly, but I do remember colours, my parents' faces and my sister.
+I don't remember what, for example, the colour turquoise looks like but I have relatively strong memories of basic colours like red and blue.

 Dragisa Drobnjak: Up until I was 11, I dreamt with all my senses.
 After I lost my sight, I had two types of dreams for a while.
-One was in color, with people, objects, and places I had seen before.
-The other type of dream was linked to when I had a new experience or met someone new—in these dreams I heard or felt something, like a voice, or a pat on the back from someone.
-I had both kinds of dreams for several years but gradually the dreams in color began to disappear.
+One was in colour, with people, objects and places I had seen before.
+The other type of dream was linked to when I had a new experience or met someone new – in these dreams I heard or felt something, like a voice, or a pat on the back from someone.
+I had both kinds of dreams for several years but gradually the dreams in colour began to disappear.
 I now never have those anymore.

 How detailed are the features of the people you met after losing your sight, in your dreams?

-Ana: When I've imagined what people look like, I can even dream the color of their clothes.
-I imagine the structure of their face, the lines on it, as well the color of their hair.
-Not the color of their eyes, because I couldn't tell that even when I did have my sight.
+Ana: When I've imagined what people look like, I can even dream the colour of their clothes.
+I imagine the structure of their face, the lines on it as well the colour of their hair.
+Not the colour of their eyes, because I couldn't tell that even when I did have my sight.
 When someone tells me that the way I imagine him or her isn't at all what this person looks like, I try to adjust the image I have and remember that.